Can I Take the SAT After High School? | Avoid Major Headaches With University and College Admissions

 The debate as to whether SAT scores should play a role in college admissions continues to rage.
 Many believe that the time has come to base admissions to college or university on other factors, which in turn would render the SAT taken at high schools completely optional.

-But what happens if you graduate high school without taking this standardized test?
-Is there an allowance for taking the SAT after high school, and how does it work?
+But what happens if you graduate high school without getting this standardized test?
+Is there an allowance for taking the SAT test after high school, and how does it work?
+Look here to learn more about taking SAT after high school and also find out what is SAT compared to GRE like.

 A Common Academic Obstacle